Chicken Parmesan with Linguine

 Homemade Pasta

 To begin this recipe, gather all your ingredients and have them close at hand on the counter or table.
-Prepare the ingredients.
-Dice the onion and mince the garlic.
-Shred the mozzarella cheese and set aside until ready to use at the last.

-Prepare the Chicken
+Cook the Chicken

-Heat oil and butter in a large cast-iron skillet or shallow Dutch oven on medium heat.
+Heat extra virgin olive oil and butter in a large cast-iron skillet or shallow Dutch oven on medium heat.
 Cook chicken until golden brown, approximately 4-5 minutes on each side.
 Depending on the size of the chicken, you may need to do this in multiple steps.
 Place chicken on a plate or tray and cover to keep warm.

 Make the Sauce

-Add onion and garlic to the skillet and cook for 2 minutes until translucent.
 Pour in wine and stir occasionally until reduced by half, 3-4 minutes.

-Add to this the hand crushed tomatoes, granulated sugar, salt and black pepper, parsley and basil.
+Add to this the hand crushed tomatoes, granulated sugar, kosher salt and freshly ground black pepper, parsley and basil.
 I like to use fresh herbs when in season.
-Allow the sauce to simmer for 20-30 minutes.

 Oh, and in case I forget to tell you, always taste your food as it cooks.
 Sometimes I forget to do that, and then if it’s lacking something, I suddenly remember, “Oh no, I forgot to taste it.”
 We all need reminders sometimes.

+Turn on the oven broiler so it can heat up a few minutes.
 While the sauce simmers, cook the linguine according to package directions to al dente.

-Nestle the chicken breasts on top of the sauce and cover each with the shredded mozzarella cheese.
-Place skillet under broiler and cook for 1-2 minutes until cheese is lightly browned.
+Place the skillet or pan under a hot broiler and cook for 1-2 minutes until cheese is lightly browned.

 My wine recommendation for this recipe is a nice Chianti or Pinot Noir.